GoogleCloudPlatform/cloud-spanner-samples/README.md

         "name: 'google' address: 'amphitheatre pkwy'"
     ```

+## How to run the workload generator

+1. Run the application in a separate terminal.

+2. In the `cloud-spanner-samples/workload` directory, run

+    ```
+    $ mvn clean compile assembly:single
+    $ java -jar target/workload-1.0-SNAPSHOT-jar-with-dependencies.jar --address-name localhost --port 8080 --num-accounts 200
+    ```

 ## How to run the application tests

 1. Set up the emulator as described in #1 above.